thespacedojo/shareit/README.md

 **current data context** (more on this below):

 * `title`
-* `author` - expects a function (see below).
-Used only for twitter.
+* `author` - expects a string or a function (see below).
+The function is used only for twitter.
 If an object is returned, and `author.profile.twitter` exists, this value will be used instead.
-* `excerpt` - `description` in FB and Twitter
+* `excerpt` or `description` or `summary`  in FB and Twitter

 and optionally: